The Royal Moroccan Golf Federation

 The Royal Moroccan Golf Federation (RMGF; French: Fédération Royale Marocaine de Golf) is the national sports association responsible for the promotion, regulation, and development of golf in the Kingdom of Morocco.
-It was established on 12 May 1960.
-In 2018, the RMGF was placed under the Presidency of His Royal Highness Prince Moulay Rachid.
+It was established on March 12, 1960.
+In 2018, His Royal Highness Prince Moulay Rachid was elected President of the Royal Moroccan Golf Federation.

 The Royal Moroccan Golf Federation designs and implements programs, competitions, and initiatives aimed at fostering the sport’s development and contributing to Morocco’s athletic, economic, social and tourism sectors.
 It is focused on broadening access to the sport, increasing participation, and developing athletes capable of competing on major international circuits and improving global rankings through athletic development, economic impact, and education.

 Activities

 Operating in accordance with Law No. 30-09, the Royal Moroccan Golf Federation pursues its mandate through a structured approach to organization, growth, and influence.
 It facilitates nationwide access to golf through inclusive programs and training initiatives.
 The Federation also supports elite athletes and coordinates their participation in major tournaments.